rptetzloff/rptetzloff.github.io/_trials/2021-03-21-gf-sourdough-num-16.md

 ### Liquids
 - 20g psyllium husk (whole, not powder)
+- 15g maple syrup or honey
+- 250g water

+### Yeast
-- 20g maple syrup or honey
+- 10g maple syrup or honey
-- 300g water
+- 50g water (120º F)
+- 1/2 Tbsp instant/quick rise yeast

 ### Dry
 - 70g tapioca starch/flour (**not** cassava flour)
 - 90g potato starch (**not** potato flour)
 - 40g millet flour
 - 40g teff flour
-- 35g sorghum flour
+- 40g sorghum flour
 - 35g oat flour
 - 12g fine sea salt

 ## Instructions

-This was divided into six portions for hamburger buns.
-They were proofed for about ten hours in a muffin top pan, baked at 425º for 35 minutes covered in foil, then foil removed and baked for an additional 20 minutes.
+This was proofed for about ten hours in a bread pan, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 20 minutes.

 ## Notes

-Unfortunately, I did not document notes for this attempt.
+This was the first sandwich loaf attempt.